zeroruka/watchdog-flask/README.md

 Replace /path/to/your/`.env` with the actual path to your `.env` file.

-5. This project uses Poetry as the virtual environment manager.
-You can install Poetry by following the instructions [here](https://python-poetry.org/docs/#installation).
-6. Run `poetry install` to install the dependencies.
-7. Enter the virtual environment with `poetry shell`.
+8. Now you have to initalise the database, only do this step if there isn't already a database file in the instance folder.
+Run `flask shell`, and then run `db.create_all()` to initalise the database.
-8. Now you can run the application with the command `python start.py`.
+9. Now you can run the application with the command `python start.py`.
 The application will start on `0.0.0.0` and port `5123`.

 ## Future Work